 Areas currently identified for improvement include:

-- Making the Login page, Dashboard, Course Page, Lessons, Resources and Assessment modules accessible via screen reader.
+- Making the Login page, Dashboard, Course page, Lessons, Resources and Assessment tab accessible via screen reader.

 - Improve colour contrast within the main areas of the platform.

 - Making the text size adjustable.

 - Being able to navigate the platform using the keyboard.